Mystery Grave in Boyd County

 The Boyd County skull, showing what appears to be a bullet hole in the forehead.

 Like something out of detective fiction, a crew digging a trench found an unmarked grave in a rural field where no graves were known to exist.
-This 2000 discovery near Lynch, Nebraska, resulted in an excavation led by Nebraska State Historical Society archeologist Gayle Carlson, now retired.
+This 2000 discovery near Lynch, Nebraska, resulted in an excavation led by Nebraska State Historical Society archeologist Gayle Carlson (1935-2015).
 The uncovered skeleton had what appeared to be a bullet hole in the forehead.
 Who was this person?
 And what were the circumstances of death?
-Carlson now has a tentative answer, shared with readers of the NSHS quarterly newsletter, Nebraska History News (January/February/March 2012).
+Though we’ll probably never know with absolute certainty, Carlson eventually reached a very likely answer.

 Based on bones, teeth, and other evidence, Carlson and others concluded the skeleton belonged to a man in his twenties or thirties.
 The burial likely took place between the 1880s and 1910, based on coffin hardware evidence.
 Carlson and Nebraska History Museum curator Laura Mooney found a match for some decorative escutcheon plates and thumbscrews in an 1892 funeral supply catalog.